Fortnite-API/php-wrapper/README.md

 if you can provide any help, may it only be spell checking please contribute!

-I am open for any contribution.
+We are open for any contribution.

 ## License